Article Info

 Introduction

-Oxidation reactions have an important role in organic chemistry, so that significant progress has been achieved within this area in recent decades [1].
+Oxidation reactions have an important role in organic chemistry so significant progress has been achieved within this area in recent decades [1].
 There are several different definitions for oxidation, i.e. loss of electrons, increase in oxidation state, loss of hydrogen, or gain of oxygen [2].
 An oxidizing agent is a substance that is capable of causing oxidation [3].
 Oxidizing agents are important in many chemical processes including combustion, metabolism, and corrosion [3].
 They are also commonly used in industrial processes such as in the production of fuels, purification of water, bleaching of fabrics, vulcanization of rubber, and storage of energy in batteries [3, 4].

 Hydrogen peroxide (H2O2) is an oxidizing agent that is commonly found in cosmetics, bleaching agents, toothpaste and detergents [5].
 It is medically used as an antiseptic and antibacterial agent for disinfection and wound irrigation [5].
 Also, it has been used in dentistry as a mouthwash to reduce plaque and improve recovery after oral surgery [5, 6].
 This compound reacts on contact with oxidizable organic materials, metals, and alkaline solutions by producing free hydroxyl radicals, which react with lipids, proteins, and DNA [5].
 Aromatic aldehydes can be transformed into phenols by oxidizing with H2O2 in acidic methanol [7].
 Alkenes and α,β-unsaturated acids have been epoxidized with H2O2 in a catalytic system [7].
 Vicinal diols have been prepared from alkenes by oxidizing with H2O2 in the presence of catalysts [7].
 H2O2 has also been used to oxidize alcohols and amines by employing catalysts [7].

 Peroxycarboxylic acids such as meta-chloroperoxybenzoic acid (mCPBA) are among the most powerful organic peroxide oxidizing agents [8].
 The main industrial uses of these compounds are in the manufacture of epoxides, synthetic glycerol, and epoxy resins [8].
 They also have been used as disinfectants, fungicides, bleaching agents, and shrink-proofing wool [8].
-Typical reactions include epoxidation and hydroxylation of alkenes, oxidation of sulfides to sulfoxides or sulfones, transformation of ketones to esters or lactones, conversion of aldehydes to carboxylic acids and oxidation amines to amine oxides [7, 8].
+Typical reactions include epoxidation and hydroxylation of alkenes, oxidation of sulfides to sulfoxides or sulfones, transformation of ketones to esters or lactones, conversion of aldehydes to carboxylic acids, and oxidation of amines to amine oxides [7, 8].

 Persulfates such as potassium persulfate (K2S2O8) and ammonium persulfate ((NH4)2S2O8) are often used in environmental applications such as soil and groundwater remediation [9], but also in other applications such as chemical syntheses, electronics, and as hair dyes and bleaching agents in pharmaceuticals and cosmetics [10].
 They are powerful oxidants capable of oxidizing almost all organic compounds [11].
 As they can degrade a wide range of organic pollutants, some reports promote the persulfate-based oxidation process as a viable alternative to hydrogen peroxide-based processes in water treatment [12–14].

 Graphene oxide (GO) is a single layer of graphite oxide that is exfoliated from this compound [15].
 Graphite oxide can be prepared by the intercalation and oxidation of graphite powder [16].
 For this purpose, graphite powder is chemically reacted with acids (HCl, H2SO4, and HNO3, etc.) followed by the intercalation of alkali metals (KClO3, KMnO4, NaNO3, etc.) [16].
 So many methods have been widely developed in the past decades for the preparation of GO, but the Hummers' method is the most widely used one nowadays [17].
-The Hummers' method involves treatment of graphite with potassium permanganate (KMnO4) and sulfuric acid (H2SO4) [18].
+The Hummers' method involves the treatment of graphite with potassium permanganate (KMnO4) and sulfuric acid (H2SO4) [18].
 Also, this method has been modified to improve the yielded GO (oxidation degree) and/or to speed up the process [17].
 The modified Hummers' method requires H2SO4, KMnO4, H2O, and H2O2 for GO formation [17].
 The prepared GO mainly consists of individual sheets of graphene with attachments of oxygen functional groups (hydroxyl, epoxy, carbonyl, and carboxyl) [16].

 GO has been explored in a wide range of applications such as energy generation/storage, electronic and photonic devices, optical devices, clean energy, chemical/biosensors, and drug delivery [16].
 Moreover, the chemical functionalization of GO by noncovalent and covalent approaches is very attractive for synthetic chemists [15].
 Using oxidizing agents as the oxidant [19, 20], initiator [21], cross-linker [22], matrix modifier [23], and catalyst [24] in many synthetic reactions is unavoidable.
 Therefore, it is important to investigate the effects of oxidizing agents on the texture of graphene oxide which is the subject of this study.
 To clarify the importance of this issue, some recent publications are mentioned in the following.

 El-Sheikh reported the effect of oxidation of multi-walled carbon nanotubes (MWCNTs) with various oxidizing agents such as HNO3, H2O2, and (NH4)2S2O8 [25].
 Peng and Liu studied the effects of H2O2 oxidation on the morphology and structure of the MWCNTs [26].
 Teoh et al. investigated the evaluation of various oxidizing agents including HNO3, H2SO4, HNO3/H2SO4, and KMnO4 to assess their effectiveness on covalent functionalization of MWCNTs [27].
-Zhang et al. reported the systematic investigation of the effect of chemical oxidation on the structure of single-walled carbon nanotubes (SWCNTs) by using different oxidants including HNO3, HNO3/H2SO4 and KMnO4 [28].
+Zhang et al. reported the systematic investigation of the effect of chemical oxidation on the structure of single-walled carbon nanotubes (SWCNTs) by using different oxidants including HNO3, HNO3/H2SO4, and KMnO4 [28].
 Kashif et al. investigated the effect of KMnO4 on graphene oxide (GO) morphological and structural properties [29].

 In the current research, the effects of H2O2, K2S2O8, (NH4)2S2O8, and mCPBA on the functional groups, crystallinity, morphology, and degree of oxidation of GO are considered by FT-IR, XRD, FESEM, EDX, and elemental mapping techniques.
 We report the first comparison between GO and GO treated by peroxide and persulfate oxidizing agents.
-The findings of this manuscript help researchers to choose the appropriate oxidizing agent and use it to optimize the performance of GO in organic synthesis.
+The findings of this manuscript help researchers choose the appropriate oxidizing agent and use it to optimize the performance of GO in organic synthesis.

 Materials and Methods